 As for colors, my favorite is the original model with the bare gold spoon.
 Option two would be the same with a bare silver spoon.
 As for size, I would first reach for the 1/8 oz.
-Under most circumstances this is the best middle ground for size and weight.
+Under most circumstances, this is the best middle ground for size and weight.
 In deeper or faster water, 1/4oz might be a better bet.
 In gin clear water or small streams, I might size down to a 1/16oz.

 3. Wooly Bugger

 In most cases, I will attach the bobber about 3 feet from the fly.
-The further the bobber is from the fly the more natural the presentation will appear.
-This set up can either be still fished or casted and retrieved.
-Keep in mind that a fly has no inherit action of its own, so it will help to vary your retrieve speed and give the fly an occasional twitch to make it come alive.
+The further the bobber is from the fly, the more natural the presentation will appear.
+This setup can either be still fished or cast and retrieved.
+Keep in mind that a fly has no inherent action of its own, so it will help to vary your retrieve speed and give the fly an occasional twitch to make it come alive.
 When the bobber takes a dip, well you know that drill.

 2. Rapala Original Floater

 When retrieving this lure, I reel at a constant speed, and occasionally twitch the rod tip towards the lure, creating slack in the line.
 This will cause the Rapala to pause and hang momentarily in the water.
 Often, this pause is exactly what a trailing predator trout is looking for to trigger a bite.
 Additionally, these lures prove very effective on the end of any trolling setup.

 Favorite model: F7.
-(The F stands for "Floating", the 7 is the size)
+(The F stands for "Floating," the 7 is the size)

 Favorite color: Rainbow trout.
-Option two would be the gold, (black back, gold belly)
+Option two would be the gold (black back, gold belly).

 1. Panther Martin

-To be more precise, the Panther Martin spinner (they are known for they're spinner but make a variety of other lures now).
+To be more precise, the Panther Martin spinner (they are known for their spinner but make a variety of other lures now).
 I love this lure!
 In fact, I have a pretty spendy spinning setup that I have devoted just to this lure; it never comes off (except to change it to another size maybe).
 I would say 80% of the time when targeting trout somewhere new, I will try this lure first.
-In my book, this is the best all around trout lure ever made.
+In my book, this is the best all-around trout lure ever made.